This website is also available in your language.

 Despite all of this, all the possibilities for publication were exploited, including travel expenses, fees, and the like, visible as a category so that you can see how much they were.
 Another challenges was the integration into the citizen information portal ostbelgienlive.be.
 For this, valantic worked closely with the website provider.
 “Currently, we are incorporating the Finance Monitor into the portal via iFrame, however we are already seeking an alternative since the display in some browsers causes problems,” explains Jennifer Kell.
 The ministry’s goal is that the Finance Monitor should be responsive and thus optimized for every solution and accessible in any browser.

-Preview image of the Valantic Case Study East Belgium IBM Cognos Business Analytics
+Image from the project team valantic and Ostbeglien, valantic Case Study East Belgium IBM Cognos Business Analytics

 Bild von Martin W. Vierrath, Senior Sales Manager bei valantic